Regal Classic: Background

 Bred by Sam-Son Farm, he was by the highly successful sire Vice Regent and out of Sam-Son Farm's foundation mare No Class.
 In addition to Regal Classic, No Class produced champions Classy 'n' Smart, Grey Classic and Sky Classic.
 He was raced in partnership with Vice Regent's owner, Windfields Farm.

 Champion Two-Year-Old season

 Regal Classic was trained by Olympic Games equestrian Gold Medalist and Canadian Horse Racing Hall of Fame inductee Jim Day.
-Racing at age two, he dominated his opponents, winning every major stakes race for his age group.
+Racing at age two, He won every major stakes race for his age group.
 Sent to California for the 1987 Breeders' Cup Juvenile at Hollywood Park Racetrack, Regal Classic was in 11th place after a quarter mile, then moved up to seventh at the half before getting boxed in on the far turn.
 Under jockey Dave Penna, the colt made it through on the inside rail and came on with a strong stretch drive to pass race favorite Tejano and finish second to winner Success Express.
 His performances in 1987 earned Regal Classic the Sovereign Award as Canadian Champion 2-Yr-Old-Colt.